South Korea mulls survey on BTS' military service

 He told lawmakers that the ministry would also consider other factors such as the economic impact of BTS and the overall national interest.

-However, the Defence Ministry clarified later that Mr Lee told officials to look into the feasibility of such a survey.
+However, the ministry clarified later that Mr Lee told officials to look into the feasibility of such a survey.

-It said that the survey, should it be conducted, would be carried out by a third party, and not the Defence Ministry or related authorities, to ensure fairness.
+It said that the survey, should it be conducted, would be carried out by a third party, and not the ministry or related authorities, to ensure fairness.

 In South Korea, all able-bodied men under the age of 30 are required to serve in the military for around two years as part of the country's efforts to deter any attacks by North Korea.